GodotSteam/GodotSteam/README.md

 # GodotSteam for Godot 2
 Steam API for the Godot game engine (versions 2 to 2.1.5).
 For the Windows, Linux, and Mac platforms.

-- View the GodotSteam Minimal for Godot 3 here: https://github.com/Gramps/GodotSteam/tree/godot2-min
+- View GodotSteam Minimal for Godot 3 here: https://github.com/Gramps/GodotSteam/tree/godot2-min
-- View the GodotSteam for Godot 3 here: https://github.com/Gramps/GodotSteam/tree/godot3
+- View GodotSteam for Godot 3 here: https://github.com/Gramps/GodotSteam/tree/godot3
-- View the GodotSteam Minimal for Godot 3 here: https://github.com/Gramps/GodotSteam/tree/godot3-min
+- View GodotSteam Minimal for Godot 3 here: https://github.com/Gramps/GodotSteam/tree/godot3-min
-- View the GodotSteam for GDNative here: https://github.com/Gramps/GodotSteam/tree/gdnative
+- View GodotSteam for GDNative here: https://github.com/Gramps/GodotSteam/tree/gdnative

 **THIS VERSION IS NOT COMPATIBLE WITH GODOT 3.
 Please use the Godot 3 branch instead.**